Feature

 Seasonal celebrations across Asia

-As our thoughts in Aotearoa have turned towards the festive season, at the Asia Media Centre we went on a dive to explore both how Christmas is celebrated in parts of Asia and take a look at different sesonal festivals across the region that bring people together.
+As our thoughts in Aotearoa have turned towards the festive season, at the Asia Media Centre we went on a dive to explore both how Christmas is celebrated in parts of Asia and take a look at different seasonal festivals across the region that bring people together.

 The Philippines – the world’s longest Christmas season